peterhinch/micropython-touch/README.md

 This renders QR codes generated using the [uQR](https://github.com/JASchilz/uQR) application.
 Images may be scaled to render them at larger sizes.
 Please see the notes below on performance and RAM usage.
+The widget requires the following
+file: `optional/py/uQR.py` to exist on the target.

 Constructor positional args:
  1. `writer` A `Writer` instance.